Eden: It's an Endless World!

-Eden: It's an Endless World! is a Japanese science fiction manga series written and illustrated by Hiroki Endo.
-It was published monthly in the Japanese magazine Monthly Afternoon.
+Eden: It's an Endless World!, also known simply as Eden (stylized in all caps), is a Japanese manga series written and illustrated by Hiroki Endo.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from September 1997 to June 2008, with its chapters collected in 18 tankōbon volumes.

 Premise

 The story is set in the near future, following the "closure virus" pandemic has killed 15 percent of the world's population, crippled or disfigured many more, with catastrophic effect on global politics.
 Its themes and many character names are taken from Gnostic mythology.